drevops/behat-screenshot/README.md

 ## Features
 * Make screenshot using `I save screenshot` step definition.
+* Make screenshot when test fails.
-* Screnshots are saved as HTML page for Goute driver.
+* Screnshot is saved as HTML page for Goutte driver.
-* Screnshots are saved as PNG images for Selenium driver.
+* Screnshot is saved as PNG image for Selenium driver.

 ## Local development
 ### Preparing local environment